eroc123/obsidian-notes/Physics/9 - Electricity/Resistance.md

 - Related in the equation $V=IR$
 - Measured in ohms ($\Omega$) - defined as one volt per ampere

-- Conductors have rows of tightly packed atoms, all of which obstructs the flow of cha
+- Conductors have rows of tightly packed atoms, all of which obstructs the flow of charges
+- Resistance is the ratio